JosephNdegwa/Neighborhood/README.md

 Joseph Ndegwa

 ## Setup and installation
-Navigate to `remember to add live link` and serve on the web.
+Navigate to `https://hood420.herokuapp.com/` and serve on the web.

 ## Technologies
 * Python